Benjamin Lord

 Cover of the Book 'Solution of the Cosmological Idea of the Totality of the Composition of the Appearances of a Cosmic Whole'

-Solution of the Cosmological Idea of the Totality of the Composition of the Appearances of a Cosmic Whole is a book about the relationship between fiction and reality.
+Solution of the Cosmological Idea of the Totality of the Composition of the Appearances of a Cosmic Whole is an artist's book about the relationship between fiction and reality.

-The book is illustrated with black and white photographs, created by rephotographing details from two large prints.
+Each spread of the book is illustrated with a black and white photograph, each created by rephotographing details of two of my large photographic prints.
 This project was realized during a residency at the Château de La Napoule in Mandelieu, France, in 2004.

 First printed in 2004.
-Reprinted in 2010 with a perfect binding.
-6 1/4 x 8" Laser-printed interior pages with screenprinted iridescent silver cover.
+Reprinted in 2010 with a handbound double-fan glue perfect binding.
+6 1/4 x 8".
+Laser-printed interior pages with screenprinted iridescent silver cover.
 Open edition.